ElixirTgT-3/BeanScan-Application/README.md

 # BeanScan Application

-A Flutter application for scanning coffee beans to detect molds and defects.
+A Flutter application for scanning coffee beans to detect coffee defects.

 ## Project Structure